NikhilJHA01/NikhilJHA01/README.md

 ---

 ### 💻 &nbsp; About Me :
 I am a frontend developer with focus on web fundamentals.
-I work at Globant India to deliver the quality products with modern frameworks.
+I work at VMware  to deliver the quality products with modern frameworks.

 ---
 ### :hammer_and_wrench: Languages and Tools :